-You can manage PHP-related settings and directives through the PHP settings editor, which can be accessed from the console in the PHP Settings tab in the Application Settings section under the Application Management area as shown below.
+You can manage PHP-related settings and directives through the PHP settings editor, accessed from the console in the PHP Settings tab in the Application Settings section under the Application Management area, as shown below.

 Please use this editor carefully and enter values in the proper format.
 You may risk breaking your application(s) with incorrect settings.
-The allowed directives are php_flag, php_admin_flag , php_value and php_admin_value.
-Make sure there is no semicolon (;) before the rules you have added, else it will act as a comment.
+The allowed directives are php_flag, php_admin_flag, php_value and php_admin_value.
+Make sure there is no semicolon (;) before the rules you have added, or else it will act as a comment.

 php_value is used for everything else other than the boolean (On and Off) parameters.
 For example: php_value[error_log] /some/dir/to/log/php_errors.log

 Use php_admin_flag and php_admin_value if you do not wish to use php.ini, .htaccess or PHP call ‘ini_set’ (in the code) to override PHP settings.

 Examples of PHP Directives

 The following are a few examples of using PHP directives for changing settings for PHP applications.

 php_admin_value[post_max_size] = 25M

 The maximum time allowed to a PHP script for parsing data can be changed easily.
 In the following example, the data parse time has been set to 300 seconds: